 - The use of back or neck braces

-If, after several weeks of pelvic stabilization treatment, you are still experiencing persistent back pain, contact Laser Spine Institute to learn about our safe and effective, minimally invasive endoscopic procedures.
+If, after several weeks of pelvic stabilization treatment, you are still experiencing persistent back pain, contact Laser Spine Institute to learn about our more effective, minimally invasive procedures.
 These revolutionary techniques may be able to offer you the relief you require without the risks of open spine surgeries.
-Call today for more information and to request a free review of your MRI or CT scan.
+Call today for more information and to request a review of your MRI or CT scan to see if you are a candidate for one of our procedures.